am1487/CoffeeExercise/README.md

 CoffeeExercise
 ==============

-This is the code used for an excercise to get accustomed with Tomcat and basic Servlet functions
+This is the code used for an excercise to get accustomed with Tomcat and basic Servlet functions.

 All the code is taken from http://www.datadisk.co.uk/html_docs/jsp/jsp_mvc_tutorial.htm